 - Pour in the milk, yogurt and oatmeal.
 Vanilla yogurt will make for a sweeter smoothie.
 If you want it even thicker, you can substitute even more yogurt for the milk.

 - Add the cinnamon, honey and peanut butter.
 Peanut butter will add a dose of protein to the smoothie, and cinnamon and honey will play off the flavor of the banana and yogurt.

 Power Fruit in A Shake!

-Banana for Muscle Strength and Weight Loss
+Banana for Weight Loss and Muscle Strength

 These benefits, of course, are enhanced when one pairs exercise with the right kind of diet.
 Eating right is a simple step that often goes a really long way when it comes to ensuring someone’s health, both in terms of providing the body with the right kind of fuel and in terms of keeping the body from filling up on all manner of unhealthy elements.
 Even when a person isn’t dieting strictly to keep up a particular health balance for a workout, simply eating right has a lot of benefits for day-to-day living.
 Getting the right balance of proteins, carbohydrates, and various vitamins and minerals spells general good health and improved living.